 I was thrilled the first time that Stephanie made a low carb version of this lemon loaf.
 It is just as good as the Starbucks version if not better, and definitely way better for you.
-Even with the lemon icing on top it only has 1.7 carbs per slice!
+Even with the lemon icing on top it only has 3 NET Carbs per slice!

 Almond Flour vs Coconut Flour in Keto Pound Cake

 Almond flour is the preferred flour for a lot of baking items.
 It is finely ground which makes it kinda light and bakes really well all by itself.